-For mortgages sales data, all home finance provider are required to submit their data.
+For mortgages sales data, all home finance providers are required to submit their data.
 In the last year, up to end of June 2017, 193 firms provided mortgage sales data to us.

 For pure protection contracts and retail investment products, the following types of firms are required to submit this data to us:

-- operators of an investment trust savings scheme, or a personal pension scheme; or
+- operators of an investment trust savings scheme, or a personal pension scheme

 In the last year, 30 firms have submitted the pure protection sales data and 267 firms submit retail investment sales data to us.